 In order to provide maintenance to town facilities, the Cemetery Division merged with the Facilities and Custodial Department creating the Buildings and Cemeteries Division.
-In addition to the maintenance of the cemeteries, the new division maintains town owned buildings that fall under the Board of Selectmen.
+In addition to the maintenance of the cemeteries, the new division maintains town owned buildings that fall under the Select Board.